Quick Summary

 4

-About section — full-text searchable.
-The first 300 characters carry slightly more weight than the rest.
+About section, full-text searchable.
+The first 300 characters carry slightly more weight.

 5